Niryo/controllerim/README.md

 * **Better encapsulation**: A component can fetch data only from it's direct controller and it's parents controllers.
 You cannot feth data from sibling component's Controllers.
 If you need some piece of data to be visible for two sibling components, it means that this data should sit within their first common parent.
 If you need a piece of data to be visible to all other component, put it in your AppController.

+* **Mimics React's basic state (native componet's state):** React state is really good for dumb components, but its not so good for smart components.
+It cannot be esaly shared to deep nested children, it prevents separation of logic and view to different files, and it is not easly testable.
+React view controllers tackles exactly those points.

 ## How
 Most of the heavy lifting is being done behind the scenes with the help of [Mobx](https://github.com/mobxjs/mobx).